SlipinF/EnvoirmentGeneration-/README.md

 # Project
 The following project is a game created during the game development course at Södertörn university.
-The in-depth description of the game can be found in the link below
+The in-depth description of the game can be found in the link below.
+The duration of the project was 2 months.
+The number of developers working on this project was 8.

 The game has been realised on itch.io and is avalable to download for free :